 Myxedema crisis can cause death often due to complications from infection, bleeding, or respiratory failure.
 It’s more common in women and people over the age of 60.
 It can occur during pregnancy as well.

-- an autoimmune condition, including Hashimoto’s disease
+- an autoimmune condition, including Hashimoto’s thyroiditis

 - surgical removal of your thyroid

 - certain medications, like lithium or amiodarone (Pacerone)